 Ideally, for most people, you should be eating every three to four hours.
 This definitely takes some planning for those who are on the move, but if you keep it simple, it’s easy to have a snack before you crash from low blood sugar.
 Stock up on grab-and-go snacks like trail mix, fruit, nuts, and healthy protein bars to keep your metabolism and energy levels steady throughout the day.

-2. Choose complex carbs.
+2. Choose high fiber complex carbs.

 Ever notice how when you eat a ton of carbs your body craves more carbs?
 That’s not your imagination.
 Eating simple, quick-burning and/or processed carbs leads to spikes in your blood sugar, prompting the pancreas to make more insulin, which can initiate those cravings.
 It’s a vicious cycle.

-On the other hand, eating complex carbs throughout the day, especially in the first half of the day, can help keep your insulin levels stable so they don’t crash at night, putting you on a path to the pantry.
-Choose small portions of complex carbs like quinoa, sweet potatoes, or brown rice, paired with protein and healthy fat.
+On the other hand, eating high fiber complex carbs throughout the day, especially in the first half of the day, can help keep your insulin levels stable so they don’t crash at night, putting you on a path to the pantry.
+Choose small portions of carbs like quinoa, sweet potatoes, or brown rice, paired with protein and healthy fat.

 3. Eat plenty of protein in your last meal of the day.